chipsalliance/firrtl-spec/spec.md

 w <= validif(c, a)
 ```

-The behaviour of conditional connections to circuit components with aggregate
+The behavior of conditional connections to circuit components with aggregate
 types can be modeled by first expanding each connect into individual connect
 statements on its ground elements (see [@sec:the-connection-algorithm;
 @sec:the-partial-connection-algorithm] for the connection and partial connection